-It is important to tell the nurse or doctor about any tablets or injections you are taking, as they may have to be stopped for a short while before having the test.
-This is especially important for medications that thin your blood, including warfarin.
+Before your appointment, it is important to tell the nurse or doctor about any tablets or injections you are taking that thin your blood, as they may have to be stopped for a short while before having the test.
+These medications can include Apixaban, heparin, warfarin and anything else you may have been prescribed to thin your blood.